CartoDB/documentation/app/content/react/guides/layers.md

 If you use the code generator, the code will create a `CartoLayer` with default styling properties.
 To learn more about customizing the style properties for your layers, please read the [Customizing the CartoLayer style](/deck-gl/customizing-the-cartolayer-style) guide in the CARTO for deck.gl documentation.

+### Spatial Indexes

+In addition to traditional geometries defined by pairs of coordinates, the `CartoLayer` also supports data sources using spatial indexes from discrete global grid systems, like H3 or Quadbins.
+If you create the layer using the code generator, the `CartoLayer` expects to find a column name `geom` in the data source containing traditional geometries.
+If your data source contains spatial indexes instead of traditional geometries, you need to add two properties to the `CartoLayer` in the generated code:

+- `geoColumn`.
+The table/query must contain a column called with the spatial index for each feature.
+You need to set this property to `'h3'` whe using H3 or `'quadbin`' when using Quadbins.

+- `aggregationExp`.
+When we are visualizing a data source that is using spatial indexes, the data is aggregated at different resolutions depending on the zoom level.
+We need to set this property to define how we are going to aggregate the attributes.

+You can find more information about these properties in the [deck.gl reference](/deck-gl/reference#cartolayer).
 ### useCartoLayerProps

 The first parameter passed to the layer constructor when using the code generator is `...cartoLayerProps`.
 This is a set of default properties that are used mainly for setting the source properties, and filtering and highlighting features.
 You can get more details about the `useCartoLayerProps` hook in the [library reference](../../library-reference/api/#usecartolayerprops).